Community Solar – Providing Energy Independence

 Our competitive lease rates will provide a steady, supplemental income stream.
 We will work with you on the size and position of the solar array so that it is located where you want it.
 The entire solar installation will be removed after the lease has expired and the land can be used as you see fit.

 IPS has been in business since 1991 and our history of partnering with farmers for successful solar installations is second to none.
 We’ve developed more community solar projects across the country than anyone, including over 50 last year alone.
+You can see many of them over on our projects page.
 We pride ourselves on developing lasting relationships with the landowners that we work with and their local communities.
 We do everything we can to make sure that the project is a good fit for you, your land and your community.

 How It Works – Our Offer